mattpage/vimfiles/README.md

 '\tl'  Run the last test
 '\tv'  Visit the test file from which you last ran your tests

+### vim session commands
+'\ss'  start a session
+'\sr'  restore a session
+'\sp'  pause a session
+'\sx'  destroy a session

+### JSON Tools
+:PrettyPrintJSON  Prettify JSON
+:PrettyJSON       Alias to above
+:PrettyJson       Alias to above
+:FormatJSON       Alias to above
+:FormatJson       Alias to above

 # resources
 * [vim-colors-solarized](https://github.com/altercation/vim-colors-solarized)
 * [nerdtree](https://github.com/scrooloose/nerdtree)